menu

 Setting & Lifestyle

-Overall, Rarden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Rarden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Rarden has relatively fewer families with younger children, and/or college students.
 Combined, this makes Rarden a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.